-Funded by the Social Sciences and Humanities Research Council (SSHRC) and the Ontario Ministry of Research and Innovation, the WAHR brings together students and faculty across three universities to explore this field.
+Funded by the Social Sciences and Humanities Research Council (SSHRC), the Ontario Ministry of Research and Innovation, and the Andrew W. Mellon Foundation, our group brings together students and faculty across three universities to explore this field.
 The WAHR is led at the University of Waterloo by Professor Ian Milligan, in close collaboration with Professor Jimmy Lin.
 We have close partnerships at Western University with Professor William J. Turkel and at York University with Nick Ruest.

 Ian Milligan is part of an interdisciplinary team, led by Virginia Tech Libraries and Virginia Tech Department of Computer Science, and in collaboration with Los Alamos, Old Dominion University, Internet Archive, and George Washington University Libraries, that will be exploring “Continuing Education to

 Last year (2017) was a busy year on many fronts (from my own personal parental leave to launching our Archives Unleashed project!).
 Our project manager, Samantha Fritz, has a great write-up on the project’s activities to date.
 Please check it out!

 The University of Waterloo and York University have been awarded a grant from the Andrew W. Mellon Foundation to make petabytes of historical internet content accessible to scholars and others interested in researching the recent past.